 Gluten negatively affects an estimated 1 in 100 people globally, according to the Celiac Disease Foundation.
 And perhaps millions of people – children and adults – go through life undiagnosed, risking chronic health issues.

 The most serious gluten disorder is celiac disease.
 A genetic autoimmune disorder, celiac disease prevents the body from accepting nutrients containing gluten.
 The slightest bit of gluten can trigger an immune response if eaten or accidentally swallowed, even a bit of toothpaste from brushing.

-According to the Mayo Clinic, if a person has celiac disease, consuming gluten can trigger an immune response and damage the small intestine, producing inflammation that damages intestinal lining and prevents the absorption of some nutrients.
-Gluten in the system of a celiac patient can cause gastric disturbances as well.
-Be mindful of these side-effects:
+If a person has celiac disease, consuming gluten can damage the small intestine, producing inflammation that harms the intestinal lining and prevents the absorption of essential nutrients.
+In the system of someone with celiac, gluten can cause gastric disturbances, as well.

 - Abdominal cramping

 - Growth issues

 - Arthritis and other joint issues

 If you or a loved one experiences these symptoms on an ongoing basis, make an appointment with your doctor to test for gluten sensitivity and celiac disease.